NatronGitHub/Natron/Documentation/source/devel/PythonTutorials/getSelectedNodesClass.rst

             # write node class in console
             os.write(1,'\n' + str(currentID) + '\n')

-This script can now be saved in a .py files and added to Natron using the :func:`addMenuCommand(grouping,function)<NatronGui.PyGuiApplication.addMenuCommand>` function in the initGuy.py file.
+This script can now be saved in a .py file and added to Natron using the :func:`addMenuCommand(grouping,function)<NatronGui.PyGuiApplication.addMenuCommand>` function in the initGuy.py file.
 It can also be can executed directly in Natron's script editor by adding::

   getSelectedNodesClass()